Washing and care instructions

 If the colour is staying the same, you don't need to reset it, it's just excess dye that is coming away.

-Crocking is the transfer of colour onto your hands when manipulated, by knitting or chrocheting.
+Crocking is the transfer of colour onto your hands when manipulated, by knitting or crocheting.
 It's the same thing as buying dark colour jeans and it has a tag that warns about dye transfer (but they use synthetic Indigo-blue).
-Crocking is caused by mechanical friction of the yarn and the pH value of your skin pulling out the dye molecules from within and excess dye molecules from the surface.
+Crocking is caused by mechanical friction of the yarn and the pH-value of your skin pulling out the dye molecules from within and excess dye molecules from the surface.
 It is common in all yarns dyed with natural Indigo, and sometimes with Logwood (saturated purples) and Chlorophyl (saturated greens).
 Rinse the project in free flowing water before leaving to soak and swatching.
 Use of a handcream and metal needles reduce staining.

 Resetting the dye

 When excessive bleeding occurs you might want to try resetting it yourself.
 Use a stainless steel pan, one you'll never use again for food, fill with cold tap water, add a decent small cup of vinegar or a tablespoon or two of citric acid and put in your yarn or knitwear.
 Slowly heat the pan for about 30 minutes and occasionally stir very gently.
-You wont it to simmer, you don't want to boil the water.
+You want it to simmer, you don't want to boil the water.
 Take the pan off the heat, put the lid on and leave it, preferably overnight.
 If you've used different colourways in a project and did not check for bleeding prior to knitting, try using a colour catcher when washing but it is always best to check for bleeding before you commence your project.

 Some bleeding isn't a cause of alarm, unless it bleeds excessively and changes colours drastically.
 Please help us with our quality control and contact us when you experience this.